 4. Permits and Zoning

 If you are applying for a food truck license, you will also need to think about where you want to trade.
-High demand sites and low demand sites are classified depending on their location and their popularity.
+High demand sites and low demand sites are classified depending on their location and popularity.

 Low demand sites may not have any access restrictions and are not as sought after as high demand sites.
 They may be in places that are in need of creating a positive community atmosphere, which food trucks can contribute.
 On the other hand, high demand sites may have access restrictions and require compliance with rigorous plans of management.
 Food truck operators typically seek high demand sites due to the considerable foot traffic and location.